1. Do I have to be an English or Education major to qualify for the Teaching Program?

 2. How many class hours are we supposed to teach in China?

 The standard work week is between 20-25 hours per week.

 3. Do I have to be able to speak Chinese in order to teach English in China?

 No, you will be teaching Conversational English and most of the students already know English.
 Most schools provide optional Chinese lessons.

 4. What should I take with me to China?

 The school will provide furnished accommodations which usually include the following: furniture, beddings, cooking utensils, TV, etc. Clothes are very inexpensive in China so you might want to take very little clothes with you.
 You should try to take a laptop computer, a magic jack and a digital camera for your personal use.

 5. Where have you placed other graduates?

-We have placed in several cities in both China and South Korea.
+We have placed them in several cities in both China and South Korea.
 On the Job Placement Application, we first ask the teacher to list their city of preference, if we are not able to find a job in that location, then we usually let them know what we have at the time and it is up to them to accept the available location.
-We are currently looking for teachers for the following location at this time:

 6. How much luggage is allowed on an international flight?